MrApplejuice/memprize-nijmegen/README.md

     newest Psychopy 2023.02.0 release.
 2. A web-implementation of the same algorithm that can run in the browser.

+## Copying and license

+The source code is published under the MIT License, see [LICENSE.md](LICENSE.md).

+The _images_ in this repository are published under a variety of licenses.
+Refer to the [IMAGE-ATTRIBUTIONS.md](IMAGE-ATTRIBUTIONS.md) for details.

 ## Web version

 ...